 Tamil New Year

-Tamil New Year History
+Tamil New Year in

-Top Tweets for Tamil New Year -
+Top X Posts (formerly Tweets) for Tamil New Year -

 Updated

-Tamil New Year Facts
+Facts about Tamil New Year

 • A ritual called Kanni is performed on morning of Puthandu.
 The Pooja room is decorated with a large mirror as well as with trays holding different assortments.
 These include signs of prosperity like fruit, flowers, and jewelry.
 An altar is lit and then families usually visit their local temple.